Pigmassacre/mBreak/readme.txt

 ################################################################################

 For now, the mBreak source is considered "All Rights Reserved".
-I am strongly considering open-sourcing it soon.
+I am strongly considering open-sourcing it soon, however.

+The title screen music is sexxxy_bit_3!!!.xm, made by Drozerix.
+I got it from http://modarchive.org/index.php?request=view_by_moduleid&query=173084 which states that the song has a "Public Domain" license.
+The public domain license can be read here: http://creativecommons.org/licenses/publicdomain/

+The music that plays during gameplay is stardstm.mod, made by Jester.
+I got it from http://modarchive.org/index.php?request=view_by_moduleid&query=59344 which states that the song has a "Attribution Non-Commercial
+Share Alike" license, which can be read about here: http://creativecommons.org/licenses/by-nc-sa/3.0/

+The post-game music is october_chip.xm, made by Drozerix.
+I got it from http://modarchive.org/index.php?request=view_by_moduleid&query=173084 which states that the song has a "Public Domain" license.
+The public domain license can be read here: http://creativecommons.org/licenses/publicdomain/

+IN NO WAY DO I CLAIM THAT I MADE, OWN OR IN ANY WAY CONTRIBUTED TO THESE SONGS.
+I simply think they are amazing, and I am VERY glad that they are released with such liberal licenses, allowing me to use them in mBreak.

+Seriously, go check out more of Drozerix stuff, he has a ton of good chiptunes.

 mBreak uses the animation library "Pyganim" made by Al Sweigart for animating the mBreak logo in the game.
+The actual logo graphics were made by myself, but the code used for animating it is all Pyganim.
 The Pyganim source (which is not included in this game but can be seen at http://inventwithpython.com/pyganim/pyganim.py) states:

 # By Al Sweigart al@inventwithpython.com